TantrixAuto/yantra/tutorial/README.md

 At this point, our grammar can perform complete calculations, and defines two walkers: one that shows the order of evaluation, and one that actually calculates the input expression.

-Yes, the previous response was already in Markdown format.

-Here is the conclusion again, ensuring all formatting is strictly Markdown:

----

 ## Conclusion: Your Parser is Ready!

 Congratulations!
 You have successfully completed the Yantra Quick Start Tutorial and built a fully functional **integer arithmetic expression evaluator**.